enteragoodusername/imageFormatterForCAI/README.md

 This python script takes an input directory and then makes a copy of the project where images are turned into 128x128 rbg png images.
 It retains the hierarchy of folders.

-It also gives the new files the correct names and handles adding new images to an existing copy.
+It also gives the new files the correct names and handles adding new images to an existing directory copy.

 It supports JPG, PNG, HEIC, and WEBP formats